fallen-icarus/cardano-options/GettingStarted.md

 ##### Building the transaction
 The writer's staking credential must approve the transaction.

+*Make sure the address update outputs are in the same order as the address update inputs!*

 To see how to build the transaction using a local node, refer [here](scripts/local-node/update-payment-address.sh).